 To fund growth, Galane may depend on securing the necessary capital through loans or other forms of permanent capital.
 The availability of this capital is subject to general economic conditions and lender and investor interest in the Corporation and its projects.
 In addition, a portion of Galane's activities is directed to the search for and the development of new mineral deposits.
 The Corporation may be required to seek additional financing to maintain its capital expenditures at planned levels.
-Galane will also have additional capital requirements to the extent that it decides to expand its present operations and exploration activities or construct additional new mining and processing operations or take advantage of opportunities for acquisitions, joint ventures or other business opportunities that may arise.
+Galane will also have additional capital requirements to the extent that it decides to expand its present operations and exploration activities for acquisitions, joint ventures or other business opportunities that may arise.
 Financing may not be available when needed or, if available, may not be available on terms acceptable to the Corporation.
 Failure to obtain any financing necessary for the Corporation's capital expenditure plans may result in a delay or indefinite postponement of exploration, development or production.